 (a) The Occupational Safety and Health Review Commission is hereby established.
-The Commission shall be composed of three members who shall be appointed by the President, by and with the advice and consent of the Senate, from among persons who by reason of training, education, or expenence are qualified to carry out the functions of the Commission under this Act.
-The President shall designate one of the members of the Commission to serve as Chalirman.
-29 USC 661
+The Commission shall be composed or three members who shall be appointed by the President, by and with the advice and consent of the Senate, from among persons who by reason of training, education, or expenience are qualified to carry out the functions of the Commission under this Act.
+The President shall designate one of the members of the Commission to serve as Chairman.

-- (b) The terms of members of the Commission shall be six years except that - (1) the members of the Commission first taking office shall serve, as designated by the President at the time of appointment, one for a term of two years, one for a term of four years, and one for a term of six years, and - (2) a vacancy caused by the death, resignation, or removal of a member prior to the expiration of the term for which he was appointed shall be filled only for the remainder of such unextured term.
+- (b) The terms of members of the Commission shall be six years except that - (1) the members of the Commission first talking office shall serve, as designated by the President at the limit of appointment, one for a term of two years, one for a term of four years, and one for a term of six years, and - (2) a vacancy caused by the death, resignation, or removal of a member prior to the expuration of the term for which he was appointed shall be fitted only for the remainder of such underpred term.

-A member of the Commission may be removed by the President for inefficiency, neglect of duty, or malfeasance in office.
+A member of the Commission may be removed by the President for Inefficiency, neglect of duty, or malfessance in office.

-- (c) (Text omitted.) - (d) The principal office of the Commission shall be in the District of Columbia.
-Whenever the Commission deems that the convenience of the public or of the parties may be promoted, or delay or expense may be infinimized, it may hold hearings or conduct other proceedings at any other place. - (e) The Chairman shall be responsible on behalf of the Commission for the administrative operations of the Commission and shalf appoint such administrative law judges and other employees as he deems necessary to assist in the performance of the Commission's functions and to fix their compensation in accordance with the provisions of chapter 51 and subchapter III of chapter 53 of title 5, United States Code, relating to classification and General Schedule pay rates: Provided, That assignment, removal and compensation of administrative law judges shall be in accordance with sections 3105, 3344, 5372, and 7521 of title 5, United States Code. - (f) For the purpose of carrying out its functions under this Act, two members of the Commission shall constitute a quorum and official action can be taken only on the affirmative vote of at least two members.
+(c) (Text omitted.)

+(d) The principal office of the Commission shall be in the District of Columbia.
+Whenever the Commission deems that the convenience of the public or of the parties may be promoted, or delay or expense may be minimized, it may hold hearings or conduct other proceedings at any other place.

+(e) The Chairman shall be responsible on behalf of the Commission for the administrative operations of the Commission and shall appoint such administrative law judges and other employees as he deems necessary to assist in the performance of the Commission's functions and to fix their compensation in accordance with the provisions of chapter 51 and subchapter III of chapter 53 of title 5, United States Code, relating to classification and General Schedule pay rates.
+Provided That assignment, removal and compensation of administrative law judges shall be in accordance with sections 3105, 2344, 5372, and 7521 of title 5, United States Code.

-See notes on omitted text.
+(f) For the purpose of carrying out its functions under this Act, two members of the Commission shall constitute a quorum and official action can be taken only on the affirmative See notes on omitted text.

-Pub.
-L. 95-251
+Pub L. 95-251